Hive Sync Energy Wall Charger 2 Review

 Hive Sync Energy 2 vs Ohme Home Pro

 The Ohme Home Pro is the stronger option if fully automated Octopus Intelligent Go savings are your priority.
-Its direct API enables automatic half-hourly optimisation that fixed-window scheduling cannot access.
-At approximately £535, it costs around £15 less than the Sync Energy.
-For buyers on a standard overnight tariff or British Gas EV Power, the Sync Energy matches or exceeds the Ohme on features (longer cable, 4G, interchangeable fascia, IP65 plus IK10) while delivering the Power+ benefit no Ohme can access.
+Its direct API enables automatic half-hourly optimisation that fixed-window scheduling cannot access, and the two chargers sit at a similar price.
+For buyers on a standard overnight tariff or British Gas EV Power, the Sync Energy counters with a longer cable, 4G backup, interchangeable fascias, and the Power+ benefit, which is tied to chargers sold through Hive.

 Hive Sync Energy 2 vs Masterplug

-Both are Luceco PLC products.
-The Sync Energy Wall Charger 2 is significantly more capable: 7.5m cable vs 5m, Wi-Fi plus 4G vs Wi-Fi only, IP65 and IK10 vs IP55 and IK08, nine interchangeable fascia colours, and the Power+ benefit.
+Both come from the Luceco plc group.
+The Sync Energy Wall Charger 2 is the more capable unit, with a longer cable, Wi-Fi plus 4G connectivity, stronger ingress and impact ratings, nine interchangeable fascia colours, and the Power+ benefit.
 The Masterplug costs less upfront.
-For buyers who can stretch the budget by £100 to £200, the Sync Energy is better value overall.
+For buyers who can stretch the budget, the Sync Energy offers considerably more for the money.

 Frequently Asked Questions